Academic Definitions

 Associates degrees are a minimum of 60 credits.
 Bachelor’s degrees are a minimum of 120 credits.
 Master’s degrees are a minimum of 30 credits beyond the bachelor’s.
 There is no specified minimum for doctoral programs other than those required by accrediting agencies.

-Certificate: A credit-bearing certificate program is a coherent, specialized curriculum designed for students seeking a specific body of knowledge for personal/career development or professional continuing education.
+Certificate: Concordia offers two types of certificates.
+A credit-bearing certificate program is a coherent, specialized curriculum designed for students seeking a specific body of knowledge for personal/career development or professional continuing education.
 Certificates may be earned by students already enrolled at the university, or may be stand-alone programs where students enroll specifically to earn the certificate.
-Credit-bearing certificates may be offered at undergraduate or graduate levels and are a minimum of 12 academic credits.
-The university also offers non-credit, continuing education certificates which consist of continuing education credits (CEUs).
-CEUs are not interchangeable with regular academic credits.
-Concordia also offers graduate professional development (GPD) credits for students seeking professional development experiences (in Graduate Education only); these are not interchangeable with regular academic credits.

-Concentration (AKA “area of emphasis” or “track”): A concentration is a specific subject area of focus within an approved degree program, such as an undergraduate major or a graduate program.
+Concentration (AKA “area of emphasis” or “track”): A concentration is a specific subject area of focus within an approved degree program, such as an undergraduate program.
 A program concentration involves fewer than 50% of the total hours in the program of which it is a part, with the remaining hours taken in common by all students in the program.
-A concentration must be at least 9 credits; at least 6 credits must be unique to that concentration, and cannot overlap with another concentration.
-None of the credits in a concentration may overlap with the undergraduate core curriculum.